natsunoyoru97/hexo-theme-yilia-dracula/README.md

 See [my blog](https://natsunoyoru97.github.io/) to look how it works.

+I want to build plugins rather than a theme.
+It's up to you to decide which files you want to import, and it's easy to uninstall any of these plugins if you don't need it anymore.
+It doesn't cause any side-effect.

 # Get Started

 Get a dracula theme in your yilia blog is easy.